misicnenad/simple-clean-architecture-based-microservice-dotnet/README.md

 Identity Service + Authentication + Authorization are on the way.

 -----------------------------------------------------------------------------------------------------------------------------------------------
-"Simplicity" cannot be overstated.
+<i>"Simplicity" cannot be overstated.

 Elegancy is what we're trying to achieve.

-Elegancy through Simplicity.
+Elegancy through Simplicity.</i>